Nice to meet you.

 PPC vs CPC

-PPC is an abbreviation of the term Pay Per Click which is often used within online advertising platforms such as Google and Facebook.
+PPC is an abbreviation of the term Pay Per Click which is often used within online advertising platforms such as Google and Facebook for paid search ads.
 This refers to the method of paying for the ads being served to users on a click by click basis.

 Tip: Check out the 4 ways to enhance your PPC system with artificial intelligence!